White City railway station

-White City was a railway station on the Sunbury railway line (then the St Albans line) of the Melbourne suburban rail system in Melbourne, Australia.
-It was located approximately 700 metres west of Tottenham railway station.
-The next station down the line was Sunshine.
+White City was a railway station on the St Albans line (now Sunbury line) on the Melbourne rail network.
+It was located approximately 700 m west of Tottenham station in the suburb of Tottenham.

 History

-The station was opened on 10 December 1927, to serve the new White City greyhound racing track, named after the site of the 1908 London Olympics.
-The station was originally called Coursing Platform and was renamed White City on 25 August 1929.
+The station was opened as Coursing Platform on 10 December 1927 to serve the Coursing Stadium greyhound racing track.
+When the track was renamed to "White City" after the site of the 1908 London Olympics, the station name was changed on 25 August 1929.

-Workmen's trains from the city began stopping at the station on 10 June 1940, serving employees at local industries, such as the Olympic Tyres factory, but it was not until 28 June 1948, that trains returning to the city stopped at the station, when an afternoon "up" service was provided from the station's single platform, using the crossover at the up end of the platform.
-White City was made a regular suburban station in December 1949.
-The station only ever had one platform, on the westbound track, even though fifty services a week stopped there at its peak.
-Due to its proximity to Tottenham station, White City's signals were operated from there.
+Workmen's trains began stopping at White City station on 10 June 1940 to serve employees at local industries, including the Olympic Tyres factory.
+However, it was not until 28 June 1948 that trains returning to the city stopped at the station, when an afternoon "up" service was provided from the station's single platform, using the crossover at the up end of the platform.

+In December 1949, White City became a regular suburban station.
+The station only ever had one platform (on the westbound track), despite 50 services per week stopping there at its peak.
+Because of its proximity to Tottenham station, White City's signals were operated from there.

+The greyhound racing track was closed in 1955.
+The Olympic Cables Company, which was located opposite to the station, unsuccessfully petitioned for it to be renamed to Olympic in 1959.

-In the early 1980s, Tottenham station and its area underwent extensive alterations.
-The line was raised in order to eliminate the level crossing at Ashley Street, and a new high-level island platform was provided.
-As a consequence, it was decided to remove the nearby White City station.
-On 4 October 1981, White City was officially closed.
-It was later demolished, and no trace of its existence remains.
+During the early 1980s, Tottenham station and its area underwent extensive alterations.
+The line was raised in order to eliminate the Ashley Street level crossing and a new high-level island platform was provided.
+Because of this, the decision was made to close White City.

+On 24 March 1981, the crossover and associated signals at White City were booked out of service and scheduled for removal, with the station officially closed on 4 October 1981.
+The platform was removed shortly after and no trace of its existence remains.